 If there are no risk factors identified, you may prefer to go home and await events.
 You can contact maternity assessment line for advice when you feel your labour has started.

 The time for induction of labour will be discussed with you before you go home and contact details and when to telephone documented in your notes for you to refer to.
-If you change your mind at any time after discharge, you are welcome to telephone the unit and discuss your options further with the midwife coordinator.
+If you change your mind at any time after going home, you are welcome to telephone the unit and discuss your options further with the midwife coordinator.

 The liquor (‘waters’) will continue to drain until your baby is born.
 Whilst at home you can bath and shower if you want to, as there is no evidence to support this increases the incidence of infections but having sexual intercourse may increase this risk.